 Post Exploitation Phase

-This phase is all about ensuring that you have taken care of your network post-exploitation.
-You should know if the attacker has left malware or any other type of infection in your system after exploiting its vulnerabilities.
+This phase is about ensuring you have taken care of your network post-exploitation.
+After exploiting its vulnerabilities, you should know if the attacker has left malware or any other infection in your system.

 Reporting Phase

-The main goal of this phase is to report the findings from all phases so that they can be used by the organization in order to strengthen its network infrastructure and also document the pen testing report for future reference.
-This will help them know their current level of vulnerability and how they have been attacked by malicious hackers in case any incident takes place.
+The main goal of this phase is to report the findings from all phases so that the organization can use them to strengthen its network infrastructure and document the pen testing report for future reference.
+This will help them know their current level of vulnerability and how malicious hackers have attacked them in case any incident occurs.

 Who Conducts Penetration Testing?

-There are many different companies that can be hired to perform a pen test.
+Many different companies can be hired to perform a pen test.
 The actual providers will vary based on your location and the requirements of your organization.

 Some penetration testing companies may only offer audits, while others may only provide vulnerability assessments or even full-blown penetration tests.

-It’s important to educate yourself on what services are available and make sure you select a provider that can offer the full range of services.
+It’s important to educate yourself on what services are available and select a provider that can offer the full range of services.

 Types of penetration tests

-There are different types of penetration testing in order to get your desired result.
-You should know about each type and select the type that suits your need.
-Following are the most common types of pen tests:
+Different types of penetration testing can be used to get your desired result.
+You should know about each type and select the type that suits your needs.
+The following are the most common types of pen tests:

-External Penetration Testing: Also known as external network security testing, it’s testing carried out at the outer edge or boundary of a network to validate its security.
-Also, the testing is designed to detect unauthorized access from outside as well as inside your network.
+External Penetration Testing: External network security testing is the testing carried out at a network’s outer edge or boundary to validate its security.
+Also, the testing is designed to detect unauthorized access from outside and inside your network.

-Mobile Penetration Testing: Mobile penetration testing is a type of security testing that is performed on mobile devices such as laptops, tablets, and smartphones.
-It’s used to discover vulnerabilities like spyware, malware, and password-protected apps.
+Mobile Penetration Testing: Mobile penetration testing is a type of security testing performed on mobile devices such as laptops, tablets, and smartphones.
+It discovers vulnerabilities like spyware, malware, and password-protected apps.

-Pen testing always starts with some kind of planning phase.
-This may be as simple as mapping out your network, or it may require more in-depth documentation which includes documenting your network, systems, and processes.
+Pen testing always starts with some planning phase.
+This may be as simple as mapping out your network or require more in-depth documentation, including documenting your network, systems, and processes.

 The actual penetration testing process depends on the type of provider you are working with.
 Different providers have different methods of operation for their pen testing.